vespa-engine/documentation/en/performance/vespa-query-tracing.md

 </pre>
 </div>

-The above query produces the following result
+Note that the tensor query input format is slightly different from the variable subsitution supported for wand/weightedSet/dotProduct multi-valued query operators.
+The above query produces the following result:

 <pre>
 {% highlight json%}